Resource-Based Routing in Alapa

 - Use Meaningful Resource Names: Choose resource names that clearly describe the entity (e.g.,

-). - Keep Controllers Focused: Each controller should handle a single resource.
+books,users). - Keep Controllers Focused: Each controller should handle a single resource.

 - Leverage Middleware: Use middleware for cross-cutting concerns like authentication and logging.